zaksabeast/PokemonRNGGuides/guides/Ruby, Sapphire, and Emerald/Emerald Egg RNG.md

 4. Set the IVs to be what you want.

-5. Generate frames and look for a target frame.
+5. Generate results and look for a target advance.

 6. Restart the emulator.